 No. If you are interested in having solar on your property or facility, that is something that we can explore with you, but at this time, joining and investing in the CED Co-op simply supports the contracts we have already received for the development of solar projects on properties that have already been identified separately from the membership process.

-Check out our good friends Vigor Clean Tech who are doing the installation for CED Co-op’s projects.
+Check out our good friends VCT Group who are doing the installation for CED Co-op’s projects.